tamiespinosa/stock-analysis/README.md

 <p align="center"> <img src="Resources/Module_2018.png" width ="30%" alt="Module_2018"> </p>
 <p align="center"> Figure 4: Embeded Loop Outcome for 2018</p>

-I compressed the code even further by creating nested if statements in order to see if this would cut down the time, the code can be seen below.
 ...

         If Cells(i - 1, 1).Value <> tickers(tickerIndex) And Cells(i, 1).Value = tickers(tickerIndex) Then